Multiplicative Invariance for a Class of Subsets of the Complex Plane: Derivation of the State Graph ( )

 Although the sum of the components of $S(k)$ is zero, our notation lists them all.
 This is because we wish to explicitly compute the digits of all three expansions in the $k$th place.
-We recall the equation ((\ref{eq:states}) in Section~\ref{section:2})
+We recall (\ref{eq:states}) from Section~\ref{section:complexCase}.